josedv82/josedv82/README.md

 #### Some publicly available R packages I built:

-* [matuR:](https://github.com/josedv82/matuR) A package to calculate athlete maturation and biobanding metrics.
+* [matuR:](https://github.com/josedv82/matuR) A package to calculate and plot athlete maturation and biobanding metrics.
 * [airball:](https://github.com/josedv82/airball) A package to extract schedule density and travel related metrics for NBA teams.